Exclusive: Avago shows interest in Xilinx, Renesas, Maxim - sources

 Renesas, which makes microcontroller chips used in cars, was created from a merger of the chip units of Hitachi Ltd and Mitsubishi Electric in 2002.
 Renesas then merged with NEC Electronics Corp in 2010 to create Japan's largest chipmaker.
 In 2012, when Renesas was running low on cash, it turned to a consortia of Japanese investors to help keep it afloat and also spoke to KKR and other private equity firms.

-San Jose, California-based Maxim designs and manufactures analog chips that are used in cars, manufacturing, energy, communications, healthcare and connected devices, according to its website.
+San Jose, California-based Maxim designs and manufactures analogue chips that are used in cars, manufacturing, energy, communications, healthcare and connected devices, according to its website.

 Worldwide semiconductor M&A reached $31 billion last year, the most since 2011, according to Thomson Reuters data.